 Fairy Bones were a little surprised when the Phoenix New Times named them “Best Local Band” of 2015; but this prodigious group of colorful misfits had been building a buzz in the Phoenix scene since their inception only two years earlier.
-It would only take one live show to see why they have earned their spot on stages with KONGOS, St Lucia, Alien Ant Farm, Kyle Gass Band, Mother Mother & an official CMJ Music Showcase.
+It would only take one live show to see why they have earned their spot on stages with Highly Suspect, Marcy Playground, Fuel, St Lucia, KONGOS, Alien Ant Farm, Kyle Gass Band, Mother Mother & an official CMJ Music Showcase.

 Imagine epic, dramatic alternative-pop songs sent out to the back rows of a stadium by a charismatic force of nature, who could more than hold her own against whatever Florence Welch could throw her way, sharing space on a stunning debut with songs that filter lofty art-rock sensibilities through the reckless abandon of punk.
 That was “Dramabot,” the debut album with which Fairy Bones confirmed their standing on the front ranks of the Phoenix music scene.

 Where most bands take years to find the right lineup and chemistry, Fairy Bones found it immediately when life long friends Chelsey Louise and Robert Ciuca joined forces with brothers Benjamin and Matthew Foos.
 As Louise recalls that fateful meeting, “It was like two halves coming together to form a whole, instead of four strangers trying to figure each other out.”
 A point that Fairy Bones considers essential to their success not just as a band, but as family as well.